What Is The Lily Sanctuary?

 Our mission is: “To provide loving sanctuary for homeless, unwanted,

-and special needs parrots in an in-home environment, ensuring quality care during residence,
+and special needs parrots in an in-home environment, ensuring quality care,

 WHY WE RESCUE?